 - The Metropolitan Transportation Authority

 Sloan Cornerstone Career Center hosts a list of other employers to explore.
-The Mechanical Engineering Department has a video on Mechanical Engineering careers on its website.
 See what Columbia students have gone on to do with their degree with CCE’s What Can You Do With A Degree in Mechanical Engineering tipsheet.